dlu-ch/dlb/doc/usage.rst

    $ python3 -m pip install dlb

-If you prefer not to install to the Python system location, or do not have privileges to do so, you can add a flag to install to a location specific to your own account::
+If you prefer not to install to the Python system location or do not have privileges to do so, you can add a flag to install to a location specific to your own account::

    $ python3 -m pip install --user dlb